Vessel Delivery & Handover Services

 Buying a vessel does not end when the MOA is signed.
-The most operationally sensitive stage often starts after inspection and before physical delivery.
-Buyers must coordinate seller handover, original documents, class and flag matters, crew change, bunkers, stores, spares, certificates, delivery location, port clearance and trading readiness.
+The most sensitive stage often starts after inspection and before physical delivery.
+Buyers must control seller handover, original documents, class and flag matters, crew change, bunkers, stores, spares, certificates, delivery location, port clearance and trading readiness.

 SVC Marine supports vessel delivery, document handover, crew coordination, post-purchase repair planning and buyer-side owner’s representative attendance.

 Vessel delivery is a critical transition point between seller and buyer.
-If the process is not controlled properly, the buyer may face delays, missing documents, crew readiness problems, bunker disputes, class issues, port clearance delays or unexpected repair requirements before the vessel can trade.
+If the process is not controlled properly, the buyer may face missing documents, unclear inventory, crew readiness problems, bunker disputes, class issues, port clearance delay or unexpected repair requirements before the vessel can trade.

 • Buyers taking delivery of a second-hand vessel